DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 Lambda empowers you to build and run applications without server management headaches, scaling effortlessly and offering cost-effective solutions for a wide range of use cases.

+## AWS Storage: Your Data's Cloud Haven ☁️🗄️

+Storing data in the cloud means uploading it to a network of servers, where you have access to handy tools for managing and accessing your files from anywhere.

+**Types of Storage and AWS Services**

+AWS offers a variety of storage services tailored to different needs.
+Let's break down the types of storage:

+* **File-Based Storage:** 📁 This familiar approach organizes files in folders and subfolders, just like your computer's file system.
+AWS services in this category include:
+    * **Amazon Elastic File System (EFS):**  A scalable file system for your applications.
+    * **Amazon FSx for Windows File Server:**  A fully managed Windows file server in the cloud.
+* **Block Storage:**  🧱  Files are stored in volumes as raw, equally sized chunks of data.
+This type is often used as hard drives for servers or virtual machines.
+    * **Amazon Elastic Block Store (EBS):**  Provides persistent block storage volumes for EC2 instances.
+* **Object Storage:** 📦  Information is stored as objects, each with a unique identifier.
+Objects are stored in a flat address space, making it ideal for large-scale data storage.
+    * **Amazon Simple Storage Service (S3):**  A highly scalable and durable object storage service.

+**Data Backup: Protecting Your Precious Data 🛡️**

+* **Amazon Backup:**  Centrally manage and automate backups across your AWS services, keeping your data safe and sound.

+**Data Transfer: Moving Data with Ease 🚚**

+Need to transfer data to or from AWS?
+AWS offers these services to streamline the process:

+* **AWS Storage Gateway:**  A hybrid cloud storage service that provides on-premises access to cloud storage. 🌉
+* **AWS DataSync:**  Accelerate data movement to and from AWS, up to 10 times faster than traditional methods. 🚀
+* **AWS Transfer Family:**  Securely scale your recurring file transfers to and from Amazon S3 and Amazon EFS using FTP, SFTP, and FTPS protocols.

+**Conclusion 🎉**

+We&#39;ve taken a quick tour of AWS storage services and the different storage types available.
+AWS provides a comprehensive set of tools to help you store, manage, and protect your data in the cloud.